nicolasriquet/GitDelver/README.md

 *files_history* has the following columns:

-* Repository: the name of the repository
+* Repository: the name of the repository.
 * Branches: the list of branches in which this modification has been integrated.
 Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * NbBranches: the number of branches in which this modification has been integrated.
 Make sure you have done a *git checkout* on all the branches that you want to analyze (all branches will be analyzed if you target a bare repository).
 * FilePath: the relative path to file.